VerKnowSys/svdOS/README.md

 * `setup-dedicated-system` manages `~/.ssh/config` entries automatically - in case of interruption or crash caused by an error - it doesn't invoke any cleanup, hence config has to be fixed manually.

+* SSH RSA keys are not supported at the moment.

 ## My other projects that are part of the system: